isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

-    It is important to note that each peer on a given Kea server must use a unique a listener IP/port combination.
-If the same IP and port are defined for multiple peers, the Kea service will fail to start with an error similar to the following:
+    It is important to note that each peer on a given Kea server must use a unique listener address/port combination.
+If the same address and port are defined for multiple peers, the Kea service will fail to start with an error similar to the following:

     .. code::

-        DHCP4_INIT_FAIL failed to initialize Kea server: configuration error using file 'kea-dhcp4.conf':
+        DHCP4_INIT_FAIL failed to initialize Kea server: configuration error using file 'kea-dhcp4.conf': Error initializing hooks: CmdHttpListener::run failed: unable to setup TCP acceptor for listening to the incoming HTTP requests:
-        Error initializing hooks: CmdHttpListener::run failed: unable to setup TCP acceptor for listening to the incoming HTTP requests: bind: Address already in use
+        bind: Address already in use

 It is not required to specify the ``ha-server-name`` in the branch servers, assuming that the branch servers only contain the subnets they serve.
 Consider the following configuration for